JREAM/config-virtualenv/README.md

-## VirtualEnv Config
+# VirtualEnv Config

-Manages Virtual Environments even better.
-All credit due to the infamous [Dan Sackett](https://github.com/dansackett) whom I forked this from and revised for myself.
+This allows you to easily jump from project to in different virtual environments even easier.
+All credit is due to the infamous [Dan Sackett](https://github.com/dansackett) whom I forked this from and revised for my own use.

-### VirtualEnv and VirtualEnv Wrapper
+# Usage

+Create an environment and work on it

+    $ mkvirtualenv <name>

+Deactivate a virtual environment

+    $ deactivate

+Work on a virtual environment

+    $ workon <name>

+# Installation

+### 1: Install Packages
 Install Python PIP (Package Manager) if not already installed.

     sudo apt-get install python-setuptools